wojciech12/online-presence-mcp/PLAN.md

 ### 7. Success Criteria

 **Phase 1 Complete When:**
-- All 17+ Bluesky tools are defined and registered (including notifications)
+- Core Bluesky tools are defined and registered (posts, feeds, search, notifications)
 - Mock responses are realistic and consistent
 - MCP server starts and responds to tool requests
 - Input validation works correctly